-Whether you have been a practicing doctor for many years or you have just recently opened your doors for the very first time it is imperative that you learn how to package and present your professional service to potential patients in an intelligent manner.
+Whether you have been a practicing doctor for many years or you have just recently opened your doors for the very first time, it’s imperative that you learn how to package and present your professional service to potential patients in an intelligent manner.
 In this book, best selling author, Dr. John Reizer provides a step by step guide for readers on how to successfully implement the most cost effective marketing tools in the modern chiropractic office.

 As always, Dr. Reizer gives great advice, March 30, 2009